brianmueller/codecode/session2/README.md

 # Session 2: Python for Teachers

-## Using Python with CSV files for automate grading
+## Using Python to automate grading

 * Zip Grades to Jupiter Grades
 * GitHub Classroom to Jupiter